 - providing specialist reports to prison governors and parole review boards that help determine whether a prisoner should be released and, if so, under what conditions, e.g. curfew/tagging order or probation supervision;

 - undertaking meticulous record keeping and review processes;

-- working with prisoners during and after their sentence, helping them to reintegrate into the community;
+- working with prisoners sentenced to 12 months or more in custody during and after their sentence, helping them to reintegrate into the community;

-- liaising with victims of serious crime to keep them informed about a prisoner's progress in prison;
+- liaising with victims of serious crime, e.g. violence or sex offences, to keep them informed about a prisoner's progress in prison;

 - gathering feedback from the victim(s) about the impact of the offence and any fears and concerns about the proposed release of the prisoner;

-- working with other agencies to help local crime reduction and community safety, e.g. police, local authorities, courts, health services, substance/misuse/drug services, voluntary agencies and youth offending teams;
+- working with other agencies to help local crime reduction and community safety, e.g. police, local authorities, courts, health services, substance misuse services, voluntary agencies and youth offending teams;

 - managing approved premises (formerly called hostels), which provide accommodation for people on bail or probation or offenders on parole;